 Retire?
 Sure.
 But Don’t Abdicate Responsibility for the Future

-Boomers?
-Is that really what you want your legacy to be?
+Boomers, is that really what you want your legacy to be?
 Dependent and Unproductive?
-Yes, you’ve been working hard for years…so, OK, take a year or two off…but here’s a secret: the generation you spawned still needs you.
-They need to know what you learned from the choices you made, and how to do better.
+Yes, you’ve been working hard for years … so, okay, take a year or two off … but here’s a secret: the generation you spawned still needs you.
+They need to know what you learned from the choices you made and how to do better.

-Kitschy details of previous generations may be excised from their period context and glorified for a few moments (think LP records resurgent popularity or the fashion of “Mad Men” or classic cars), but there is rarely deeper probing into meaning or substance.
+Kitschy details of previous generations may be excised from their period context and glorified for a few moments (think the resurgent popularity of LP records or the fashion of “Mad Men” or classic cars), but there is rarely deeper probing into meaning or substance.
 Anecdotally, how many times have you heard grandparents proudly extol the technical wizardry of their grandkids?
 “Johnny knows how to use the iPhone!” or “Suzy can play computer games and send an email!”

 It’s natural, of course, for grandparents to want to be proud of their grandkids.
 But is swiping a finger across a flat light screen something to write home about?
 Maybe because the digital engagement is new to the grandparents, too, they feel pride that the child is capable in ways they themselves don’t feel confident.
 This fast pace of change (especially with regard to technology) tends to make older people feel out of synch with the values of today.
 But we at Birth2Work find this to be a devastating loss of opportunity for mentorship.

-Real life experiences are superior in every way to tech engagement.
-Because of our hunger for the “new”, we, as a culture, tend to let go of the fundamental anchoring of human experience in our lives.
-Grandparents might try teaching and practicing with their grandkids how to shake hands and look someone in the eye when saying “please” and “thank you”; basic interpersonal skills that seem forgotten too often today.
-(How many times have you witnessed someone place an order with a barista without so much as a glance up from their phone?
+Real-life experiences are superior in every way to tech engagement.
+Because of our hunger for the “new,” we, as a culture, tend to let go of the fundamental anchoring of human experience in our lives.
+Grandparents might try teaching and practicing with their grandkids how to shake hands and look someone in the eye when saying “please” and “thank you,” basic interpersonal skills that seem forgotten too often today.
+(How many times have you witnessed someone place an order with a barista without a glance up from their phone?
 Is that a shift in cultural values we are supposed to accept as the new normal?)

 The Boomers must not walk away from the rising generations with a sense of having already put in their time or, worse, feeling too old or uncool to be of value.
 On the contrary, now is the time Boomers must engage the generations around them!

-Boomers must teach, guide and mentor those around them in order, if for no other reason, than to secure their own futures in a community of intelligent and thoughtful young people who don’t mistake social media for actual social engagement.
+Boomers must teach, guide, and mentor those around them, if for no other reason than to secure their own futures in a community of intelligent and thoughtful young people who don’t mistake social media for actual social engagement.

 A weekly guide to improve your family life